patti-favaron/MeteoFlux_Support/README.md

 ## 'checkSite.py' script

-The **checkSite.py** script gets aggregated MeteoFlux Core V2 sonic processed data, as produced using procedure **procGen.py**, and builds a set of files useful during maintenance.
+The **checkSite.py** script gets aggregated MeteoFlux(R) Core V2 sonic processed data, as produced using procedure **procGen.py**, and builds a set of files useful during maintenance.

 To run the procedure the following command line is used: